getsentry/symbolicator/docs/api/index.md

 # API

-Symbolicator exposes a HTTP API to allow symbolication of raw native stack traces and minidumps.
+Symbolicator exposes a HTTP API to allow symbolication of raw native stack traces, minidumps, and JavaScript stack traces.
 All information necessary for symbolication needs to be part of the request, such as external buckets and their auth tokens or full stack traces.
 There are the following endpoints:

 - `POST /symbolicate`: Symbolicate raw native stacktrace
 - `POST /minidump`: Symbolicate a minidump and extract information
 - `POST /applecrashreport`: Symbolicate an Apple Crash Report
+- `POST /symbolicate-js`: Symbolicate JavaScript stacktrace
 - `GET /requests/:id`: Status update on running symbolication jobs
 - `GET /healthcheck`: System status and health monitoring